stepleton/cameo/aphid/README.md

     drive bay causes signal quality issues that can lead to malfunctions, likely due to ringing or reflections that can confuse the TXS0108E level adaptor ICs about signal direction.
-Inline 100Ω terminating resistors on all Cameo signal lines except PEX1, PEX2, and PEX3 appears to dampen the ringing well enough for Cameo/Aphid to work.
+Inline 100Ω terminating resistors on all Cameo signal lines except PEX1, PEX2, and PEX3 appear to dampen the ringing well enough for Cameo/Aphid to work.

-  - :x:
+  - :heavy_check_mark:
-    When Cameo/Aphid and a Lisa 2/10 are powered on at the same time, the Lisa boot ROM will attempt to boot from Cameo/Aphid before it is ready, leading to a boot error.
-(Once Cameo/Aphid is ready, the user can then select "STARTUP FROM..." to get to the boot menu, then choose to boot from the internal drive as usual.)
-Some other remedy is required before a Lisa 2/10 can boot from an internally-installed Cameo/Aphid without any user input.
+    When a Lisa 2/10 is powered on, it will attempt to boot from its internal parallel port in around 22 seconds.
+For Cameo/Aphid installed internally to make use of the Widget hard drive's power supply, it must boot and be ready to emulate a hard drive in a similar amount of time: if it's too slow, the Lisa will present a boot error and require user input.
+Improvements to the Cameo/Aphid boot procedure now reduce startup time below the critical threshold required for automatic booting.

   - :man_shrugging:
     Finally, some substitute for the green hard drive status LED should be